Rumors That Robert Kraft Isn’t The Biggest Name In Prostitution Sting Refuted By Officials

-On Friday, following the shocking news that New England Patriots owner Robert Kraft had been caught in a prostitution sting in Florida and charged with two counts of solicitation, top ESPN NFL reporter Adam Schefter said something on TV that set off fevered speculation: “I’m also told that Robert Kraft is not the biggest name involved.”
+On Friday, following reports that New England Patriots owner Robert Kraft had been caught in a prostitution sting in Florida and charged with two counts of solicitation, top ESPN NFL reporter Adam Schefter said something on TV that set off fevered speculation.

+“I’m also told that Robert Kraft is not the biggest name involved,” Schefter said on television.

-Kraft is a highly prominent NFL owner, which raised the natural question of who a bigger name involved in the sting might have been.
+Kraft is a highly prominent NFL owner, which raised the natural question of which more prominent figure might have been involved in the sting.
 Another NFL owner?
 A player?
 Some other figure in the business world who’s better known than Kraft?
-Or even, knowing Kraft’s close ties to the president, someone associated with the Trump Administration?
+Or even, knowing Kraft’s close ties to the president, someone associated with the Trump administration?

 According to public officials in Florida, the answer was none of the above.